 Short Bio: Macro-Financial Economist

-Nikos Paltalidis is Assistant Professor of Macro-Finance at Durham University Business School, external examiner at The University of Manchester, and Theme Lead of Central Banking and Intermediation in the Centre for Banking, Institutions and Development (CBID).
+Nikos Paltalidis is Associate Professor of Macro-Finance at Durham University Business School, external examiner at The University of Manchester, and Theme Lead of Central Banking and Intermediation in the Centre for Banking, Institutions and Development (CBID).
 He was born in Athens, and grew up in Anavyssos.
 At age 16 he was invited by the National Observatory of Athens to attend the 2nd Astrophysics Summer School and won the Astrophysics Competition Award organized by the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing.
 Nikos received his PhD in Economics from the University of Portsmouth with the supervision of Renatas Kizys, Dimitrios Gounopoulos, and Ioannis Chatziantoniou.
 He has also studied at Cass Business School, City University of London (MSc MTF), at the London School of Economics (Econometrics and Mathematical Economics, summer school) and at Bangor, University of Wales (BA Econ), among other.